Reserve Funds for Community Associations

 How Does the Association Determine an Adequate Reserve Fund?

-The reserve study inventory should determine assets that will be included in a reserve budget and also label those items that will be an operational expense.
+The reserve study inventory should determine assets that will be included in a reserve budget and also label those items that will be operational expenses.

-Operational expenses are typically characterized as reasonably predicable in terms of frequency and cost.
+Operational expenses are typically characterized as reasonably predictable in terms of frequency and cost.

-They are minor expenses which would not adversely affect the operational budget from one year to the next.
-Examples of operational expenses include (but are not limited to): utilities, administrative expenses, services such as landscaping, pool maintenance, management and repair expenses such as small equipment repair.
+They are minor expenses that would not adversely affect the operational budget from one year to the next.
+Examples of operating expenses include (but are not limited to): utilities, administrative expenses, services such as landscaping, pool maintenance, management, and repair expenses such as small equipment repair.

 Reserve expenses are capital expenses and major expenses, other than annual expenses, that are reasonably predictable as to frequency and cost.
 They must be budgeted in advance to provide the necessary funding or the owners could face a special assessment.
 Examples of reserve expenses include (but are not limited to) painting buildings, fences, asphalt repairs, pool and spa resurfacing and equipment, clubhouse remodeling, roof replacement, air conditioning equipment, etc.